joaquincaggiano/allfunds-challenge/README.md

 npm install
 ```

+2. Create environment file:
+Create a `.env` file in `apps/server/src/config` with your environment variables using `.env.template` file from the reference.

-2. Start the development servers:
+3. Start the development servers:

 For frontend:
 ```bash